The Future of Education Post COVID-19

 1) An even greater bond between traditional and digital learning

 With COVID-19 keeping many learners at home over the course of the 2020 school year, technology has had to deliver what many teachers couldn’t provide in person.
 Ironically, the devices that often most distracted our children happened to be the same ones that allowed them to continue with their education whilst the world was in crisis.
-Going forward, we think that there’s a larger place for
+Going forward, we think that there’s a larger place for technology in the future of education.
+In trusting our children with using these devices for their school work, they’ve shown that they can use them responsibly.

 2) A shift from physical classrooms to nomadic ones